BijoSebastian/UR5/Docs/Getting started.md

 - By clicking on the Plan button in the left panel a path from the current pose to the target pose is calculated.
 On success, it gets animated using a semi-transparent version of the robot

+- Remeber to select the Collision-aware IK and Use cartesian paths option for smooth movements

 - By clicking on the Execute button in the left panel the robot executes the planned motion

 # Setting up above modes of control to work with the real robot